contactKunalDixit/Brad_Traversy_Loan-Calculator/README.md

 5.  insertBefore(): applied to the parent element and it inserts an node before a certain node,eg, parent node.insertBefore(newnode, existingnode)

-6.

-a. setTimeOut(function,3000):
+6.a. setTimeOut(function,3000):
 Window Function calls a function or evaluates an expression after a specified number of milliseconds.

-b. setInterval(function,3000): calls a function every 3 Seconds.
+6.b. setInterval(function,3000): calls a function every 3 Seconds.
 The setInterval() method will continue calling the function until clearInterval() is called, or the window is closed.

-c. clearInterval() : clears a timer set with the setTimeOut() or setInterval() and prevents the callouts for those 2 methods
+6.c. clearInterval() : clears a timer set with the setTimeOut() or setInterval() and prevents the callouts for those 2 methods